Getting together with others to support the hospice

 This Friends Group is an excellent example of how you can raise funds, put on events that the community love, and enjoy yourself at the same time!
 The group has their own logo which appears on all their posters, flyers and publicity materials, so that local people know that the event will be well run and good fun.
 The hospice help the group with things like poster design and other requirements for their event, but they use their own organising skills and local contacts to create fantastic events.
 As well as hosting events, the group do so much more to support the work of the hospice, including volunteering at fundraising events and collecting at busy locations such as supermarkets.

 The Riverside Support Group are quite traditional in the fact that they have a Chairman, Secretary and Treasurer, but the whole group are good friends and they enjoy getting together in each other's company whilst doing some good in their community.

 The South Molton Support Group are a relatively new group and have formed in order to help the hospice in their area in a number of ways.
 Again, it is a great way of socialising, and the South Molton group have certainly found that since coming together.
 They also have their own logo so people can see what they are up to in the town with their various events and fundraising initiatives.
 This is something the hospice can help with if any new groups are formed in North Devon.

 You can also see an example of a poster for one of their events.
 Quiz nights, Bingo evenings and Karaoke nights are simple but effective ways of giving people a good time whilst raising money.
 As well as supporting North Devon Hospice with their fundraising activities, the South Molton Group also help out with collections in their local area.

-We rely on an army of over 400 volunteers.
+We rely on an army of volunteers.
 They are involved in every facet of what we do and we wouldn't be able to continue offering outstanding care and support to our patients and their families across North Devon without them.
 Every hour donated really make a difference.